MoritzSt4/NoteDown/README.md

 Go to https://notedownapp.github.io/ and follow the istallation guide to download this app.

 Reminder: make sure to right click open the app for the first time, because this app is not authorised by apple.
-Apple charges 100$/year for developers to authorise theire apps, so you can doppleclick to open this app.
+Apple charges 100$/year for developers to authorise theire apps, so you can doubleclick to open this app.
 After open the app with the right click / control click menu, this setting will be saved  and the app works as expected.

 ## Project Information